Timothy C. Hain, MD Page last modified: June 5, 2017

 Does smearing vaseline on glasses reduce visual dependency ?
 Nobody knows.
 If we had a reliable method of measuring visual dependence, perhaps we could relate it to interventions.
 At this writing, posturography seems to be the closest to being a measure of visual dependency, but it is somewhat expensive and many health insurances refuse to pay for the testing using this expensive device.
 Cheap, quantitative and reliable methods are needed to measure visual dependence.

 Virtual reality training (see here) might offer a method of reducing visual dependency.
 This promising technology is in its infancy right now, and research studies are needed to validate it.
 Right now, the equipment is expensive but it is rapidly getting cheaper.

-At our practice at Chicago Dizziness and Hearing, we have a vestibular physical therapist with the proper equipment for this activity (i.e. disco-ball, driver simulator software, full field visual stimlus).
+At our practice at Chicago Dizziness and Hearing, we have a vestibular physical therapist with the proper equipment for this activity (i.e. driver simulator software, full field visual stimlus).

 We proposed (Chang CP, Hain TC.
 "A theory for treating visual vertigo due to optical flow" CyberPsychology and Behavior.
 9-2007), a theory for treating visual dependence.
 The essence of this idea is that, unlike the usual paradigm used in virtual reality training, it might be better to combine a gradually increasing, central moving field with a surrounding visual surround.
 The availability of both a "visual anchor" as well as a destabilizing input, might allow the health care provider to gradually recalibrate a person's oversensitivity to optic flow.